 - Thyroid issues – The thyroid is a gland that produces hormones in the body.
 Some pit bulls’s thyroids may not produce enough hormones to maintain equilibrium.
 Some signs of thyroid deficiencies could include weakness, hair loss, sluggish motion, and weight gain.

 - Heart disease – Heart disease is harder to discern through pit bull behavior.
 Check in with your veterinarian during doctor visits to learn about any signs of heart disease or other cardiovascular conditions.
 They can strategize with you and provide medication or possible treatment options.

 While paying attention to health concerns can feel stressful and even frightening at times, it’s an integral part of pet ownership that can’t go overlooked.
 Remember, pit bulls don’t speak our language, so it’s your job to look out for them and try and meet their needs as best you can.

 Maintain A Balanced Diet

-Providing dog food rich in pit bull-approved nutrients, like BARK’s pit bull food, can keep your pup’s energy up while promoting healthy growth and a sleek, shiny coat.
+Providing dog food rich in pit bull-approved nutrients can keep your pup’s energy up while promoting healthy growth and a sleek, shiny coat.
 A pit bull’s diet should consist of high-protein, high-amino acid foods to keep them feeling nourished and energetic.
 This can include:3

 - Chicken (skinless works best)